lukaszcz/lukaszcz.github.io/_pages/software.md

 prototype stage, but all have been tested, debugged and completed enough for at least basic usability.

+* [Juvix](https://juvix.org): A functional language for declarative decentralized applications.
+I was one of the main developers.
 * [CoqHammer](https://coqhammer.github.io): An automated reasoning
   system for Coq.
 In cooperation with Cezary Kaliszyk.
 * [Coinduction](https://github.com/lukaszcz/coinduction#readme): A Coq